 Bug and Burglar Protection without Grills

-Obstruction-free framed views are favourites of all architects.
+Obstruction-free framed views are the favourites of all architects.
 The need for such fenestration means the absence of grills and safety shutters.
 Solutions for such use cases are two in my view.
 Tamper-proof glass which is essentially toughened and laminated pane (bulletproof glass as we know it) and tamper-proof mesh developed using Australian Technology, which serves as both bugs and burglar protection screen providing near clear visibility without the need for safety grills.

-Bureau of Indian Standards has specified many parameters and standards to assess glass and glazing products, some of the many aspects cover the following: Energy performance, safety & security, Smoke and Heat Exhaust Ventilation (SHEV) and indoor lighting requirements.
-Products and systems for fenestration that are now available in India, manufactured overseas, follow their respective stringent standards.
+The Bureau of Indian Standards has specified many parameters and standards to assess glass and glazing products, some of the many aspects cover the following: Energy performance, safety & security, Smoke and Heat Exhaust Ventilation (SHEV) and indoor lighting requirements.
+Products and systems for fenestration that are now available in India, and manufactured overseas, follow their respective stringent standards.
 Durability, ease of maintenance and environmental impact also is computed for comparison and benchmarking.
-This is a vast subject usually neglected and needing more awareness among professionals.
+This is a vast subject usually neglected and needs more awareness among professionals.

 Passive solar design principles when followed in tropical climates (like in India) ensure a significant reduction in energy usage.
 While using glass as a building material, U-value, low emissivity properties & SHGC (Solar Heat Gain Coefficient) are factors to be considered.
-Multiple panes with vacuum sealed layer/s, solar PV integration in glazing, electrochromic glass (smart/dynamic) are solutions that come in handy to minimise energy usage provided context and costs permit.
+Multiple panes with vacuum-sealed layer/s, solar PV integration in glazing, and electrochromic glass (smart/dynamic) are solutions that come in handy to minimise energy usage provided context and costs permit.

 Ar.
 Sathish Desai brings with him a passion for design, both at the macro and micro levels.
 Be it ‘planning, architecture, or product design’ - functional aesthetics, minimalism and sensitive detailing elevate his spirit.
 He started his career as an architect in Pune in the year 1994.
 Later he moved to Gayathri and Namith Associates (GNA), Bangalore, where he did a wide range of architectural and interior design projects in a tropical context working with the various climatic zones of India.
 In 2013, Sathish founded Creo Concepts Architects to service architecture, interior & space design, and product design domains.
 Creo, a team of enthused young professionals, is based out of Bangalore, presently engaged in housing, institutional, commercial, retail and social projects spread across the country.